moja-global/About_moja_global/Governance/Branding.md

 ## moja global Branding Guidelines

+**Moja global is always written in all lower case**, except when at the start of a sentence in which case it appears as “Moja global”.

 ### Logo or Icon

 <img src="https://github.com/moja-global/About-moja-global/blob/master/images/moja-logo-transperant-background.png" width="300" >